-- Youth Eastside Services has been serving youth and families on the eastside for over 50 years.
+- Youth Eastside Services has been serving children, youth, and families on the eastside for over 50 years.
 This means YES is well integrated and has a good reputation with doctors, teachers, and other service providers in the area.

 - We provide a unique opportunity to work with youth and families (ages 6-22) on the eastside with diverse backgrounds, experiences, and needs.

-- This rigorous setting prepares interns well for being ready to work in the field.
+- This rigorous setting prepares interns well for being ready to work in the behavioral health field.

-- You will get experience coordinating with our on-site psychiatric staff who support clients with assessment and medication management
+- Interns get experience coordinating with our on-site psychiatric staff who support clients with assessment and medication management

 - Supervisors help interns focus on specific learning outcomes to target areas of growth and support while fostering your inherent strengths.